Shynif/digital-garden/src/site/notes/👩‍🏫Writeups/UIUCTF 2023 - OSINT.md

 ​	"Excellent One"; NYC; museum; coveted; bronze statue; "Ma..."; Asia

-The Asian hint is pretty hard to find throught normal search so I chose `Google search for images`.
+The Asian hint is pretty hard to find through normal search so I chose `Google search for images`.
 By using some Google search tips like *"Excellent One"* to find a precise name and *Ma\** to find a statue name beginning with "Ma" we can find some interesting results :

 <center>Searched: <b>"Excellent One" NYC museum bronze statue Ma*</b></center>